-Well-known Australian writer, broadcaster, academic and political commentator, Professor Ross Fitzgerald writes a regular column for The Weekend Australian newspaper, reviews for the Sydney Morning Herald, The Weekend Australian and The Canberra Times, and regularly appears on ABC Radio, ABC TV, Sky News and Channel 7.
+Well-known Australian writer, broadcaster, academic and political commentator, Professor Ross Fitzgerald writes regularly for The Weekend Australian newspaper and The Canberra Times; regularly reviews for The Sydney Morning Herald, The Age and The Weekend Australian, and appears on ABC Radio, ABC TV, The Alan Jones Show, Sky News and Channel 7.

-In 2009 Ross co-authored ‘Made in Queensland: A New History’, published by University of Queensland Press, and ‘Under the Influence: a history of alcohol in Australia’ published by ABC Books/Harper Collins and in 2010 ‘My Name is Ross: An Alcoholic’s Journey’ and the co-authored ‘Alan (“The Red Fox”) Reid, both published by New South Books.
+In 2009 Ross co-authored ‘Made in Queensland: A New History’, published by University of Queensland Press, and ‘Under the Influence: a history of alcohol in Australia’, published by ABC Books/Harper Collins.
+In 2010 he wrote ‘My Name is Ross: An Alcoholic’s Journey’ and co-authored ‘Alan (“The Red Fox”) Reid’, both published by New South Books.

-Up to now, his three best selling books are ‘The Footy Club’, another book about Aussie Rules football, ‘The Greatest Game’, and “My Name is Ross: An Alcoholic’s Journey.”
+Up to now, his four best-selling books are ‘The Footy Club’, three other books about Aussie Rules – ‘The Greatest Game’; ‘Australia’s Game’; and ‘Heartfelt Moments in Australian Rules Football’; and especially ‘My Name is Ross: An Alcoholics Journey.’

 PROFESSOR ROSS FITZGERALD